-InvestmentThe investment objective of the Close Growth Portfolio Fund is to generate capital growth over the medium term (i.e. more than 5 years).
+The investment objective of the Close Growth Portfolio Fund is to generate capital growth over the medium term (i.e. more than 5 years).

-Investment policy The Fund will hold at least 80% of its portfolio in a mixture of equities and fixed interest securities, achieving this exposure primarily through direct investment.
+The Fund will hold at least 80% of its portfolio in a mixture of equities and fixed interest securities, achieving this exposure primarily through direct investment.